SichangHe/prev_DKU_signature_work/proposal/objectives.md

 [Citation Machine][Citation Machine] provides.

 To specify the goal,
-the following breaks up and defines the concepts involved.
+the following breaks down and defines the concepts involved.

 ## Generic Forum Web Server